Isle of Thanet: History

+Counted households had increased to 532 when reported during the reign of Elizabeth I.

+The first Earl of Thanet was created in 1628.

+By 1807 the island roads were deemed to be good infrastructure for the time without turnpikes although one was soon established at Ramsgate.
+The wheat crop was excellent helped with sea weed fertiliser processes.

 Governance

 Margate was incorporated as a municipal borough in 1857 and Ramsgate in 1884.
 Broadstairs and St Peter's Urban District and the Isle of Thanet Rural District covered the rest of the island from 1894 until 1974.
 By 1974, however, all these boroughs and districts had been abolished, and since that year the Isle of Thanet has formed the major part of the District of Thanet.

 Geology

 The Isle is formed almost wholly of chalk, a soft pure white limestone of Cretaceous age, specifically the Margate Chalk Member (Santonian to Campanian) traditionally referred to simply as the 'Margate Chalk', and sometimes as the ‘Margate Member’.
 It is a sub-division of the Newhaven Chalk Formation.
 Beneath this and outcropping around the margins of the Isle is the Seaford Chalk Formation which contains relatively more flint nodules and seams.
 It has also been referred to as the ‘Broadstairs Member’.
 The Seaford Chalk is of Coniacian to Santonian age whilst the Margate Chalk is of Santonian to Campanian age.
 Both were traditionally referred to the ‘Upper Chalk’ but are now classed as parts of the ‘White Chalk Subgroup’ as part of the broader Chalk Group.